-If your manager is asking you to read a book, attend a conference or take a class, it shouldn’t only be as an excuse to do something different.
+If your manager is asking you to read a book, attend a conference or take a class, it shouldn’t only be an excuse to do something different.
 It should be a way to help you in your work and professional goals.

 2. Goals provide clarity.

 It’s too easy to get caught in the rat race of daily, urgent activities and lose sight of the big picture of what you’re working towards.